test-bdd/test-js/README.md

 ## Architecture

-The testing library is organized into five layers giving you an easy way to organize your tests.
+The testing library is organized into five levels giving you an easy way to organize your tests.

 ```
 |-- Package